Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Evaluation

-Using this tool, we evaluated the time performance and accuracy of our technique in a series of experiments, against two internal baselines (Automata and SComp), and three external baselines.
-For the external baselines, we chose two exact and one approximate approach for computing trace alignments: \begin{inparaenum}[(1)] \item the newest version of the trace alignment technique presented in \cite{ILP-Alignment} using the ILP marking equation and implemented in the PNetReplayer package of ProM\footnote{Available at \url{http://www.promtools.org}} (ILP); \item the extended version of the trace alignment approach presented in \cite{BVD-Alignment} using the extended marking equation, which is also implemented in the PNetReplayer package of ProM (eMEQ); and \item an approximate approach using local search to compute alignments of large instances presented in \cite{ALI_TOSEM} (ALI). \end{inparaenum} While the approximate approach ALI is only implemented as a Python prototype,\footnote{Available at \url{https://www.cs.upc.edu/~taymouri/tool.html}} the authors previously compared it with the two exact baselines for optimal alignments computation, and showed to outperform these on a synthetic dataset \cite{ALI_TOSEM}.
+Using this tool, we evaluated the time performance and accuracy of our technique in a series of experiments, against two internal baselines (Automata and SComp), and four external baselines.
+For the external baselines, we chose three exact and one approximate approach for computing trace alignments: \begin{inparaenum}[(1)] \item the newest version of the trace alignment technique presented in \cite{ILP-Alignment} using the \emph{ILP} marking equation and implemented in the PNetReplayer package of ProM\footnote{Available at \url{http://www.promtools.org}} (ILP); \item the trace alignment technique presented in \cite{ILP-Alignment} using the \emph{LP} marking equation and implemented in the PNetReplayer package of ProM\footnote{Available at \url{http://www.promtools.org}} (LP); \item the extended version of the trace alignment approach presented in \cite{BVD-Alignment}, using the extended marking equation, which is also implemented in the PNetReplayer package of ProM (eMEQ); and \item an approximate approach using local search to compute alignments of large instances presented in \cite{ALI_TOSEM} (ALI). \end{inparaenum} Please note, that we only consider baseline approaches that compute trace alignments and hence we omit other conformance checking techniques such as the token-based replay~\cite{TokenBasedReplay}.
+While the approximate approach ALI is only implemented as a Python prototype,\footnote{Available at \url{https://www.cs.upc.edu/~taymouri/tool.html}} the authors previously compared it with the two exact baselines for optimal alignments computation, and showed to outperform these on a synthetic dataset \cite{ALI_TOSEM}.
 We conducted the experiments for ALI with the commercial ILP solver Gurobi.
+We use each technique with default parameter settings for a common application scenario.
+Table~\ref{tb:eval_inputAssumptions} summarizes the different assumptions on the process model of all techniques.
+Notably, some baseline techniques are applicable to a wider class of process models.
+Currently there exist no other techniques to compute alignments specifically for the class of free-choice sound workflow nets as used by the proposed technique for a better comparison.